ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Finding an Account URL Given a Key

-If the server receives a newAccount request signed with a key for which it already has an account registered with the provided account key, then it MUST return a response with a 200 (OK) status code and provide the URL of that account in the Location header field.
+If the server receives a newAccount request signed with a key for which it already has an account registered with the provided account key, then it MUST return a response with status code 200 (OK) and provide the URL of that account in the Location header field.
 The body of this response represents the account object as it existed on the server before this request; any fields in the request object MUST be ignored.
 This allows a client that has an account key but not the corresponding account URL to recover the account URL.